publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1821.md

             (C) abide by, and take appropriate steps under its own laws to assure that all such owners and operators comply with, [section 1824(a) of this title][/us/usc/t16/s1824/a] and the applicable conditions and restrictions established under [section 1824(b)(7) of this title][/us/usc/t16/s1824/b/7]; and

-            (D) take, or refrain from taking, as appropriate, actions of the kind referred to in subsection (e)(1) of this section in order to receive favorable allocations under such subsection.
+            (D) take, or refrain from taking, as appropriate, actions of the kind referred to in subsection (e)(1) in order to receive favorable allocations under such subsection.

     (d) __Total allowable level of foreign fishing__